truera/trulens/docs/trulens_eval/core_concepts_feedback_functions.md

 Medium Language Models (like BERT) can be a sweet spot for LLM app evaluations at scale.
 This size of model is relatively cheap to run (scalable) and can also provide nuanced, meaningful feedback on your app.
 In some cases, these models need to be fine-tuned to provide the right feedback for your domain.

+TruLens provides a number of feedback functions out of the box that rely on this style of model such as groundedness NLI, sentiment, language match, moderation and more.

 ## Large Language Model Evaluations

 Large Language Models can also provide meaningful and flexible feedback on LLM app performance.
 Often through simple prompting, LLM-based evaluations can provide meaningful evaluations that agree with humans at a very high rate.
 Additionally, they can be easily augmented with LLM-provided reasoning to justify high or low evaluation scores that are useful for debugging.

 Depending on the size and nature of the LLM, these evaluations can be quite expensive at scale.

+See this [example notebook](./quickstart.ipynb) to learn how to run LLM-based evaluations with TruLens.